AlexIndiex/WaveRiftNoobGuides/README.md

-## BETA Emulators autoinstall script:
+## BETA Emulators autoinstall script for SteamDeck:

 The `update.sh` script is to install and update `Dolphin Developer`, `Cemu`, `Panda3DS`, `mgbaDev`, `Ryujinx` and `RMG` from their github repository on Steam Deck: